makefu/energydb/README.md

 INTRODUCTION
 ============
-Every men has a goal in life, mine is to drink every energy drink in the world!
+Every man has a goal in life, mine is to drink every energy drink in the world!

 In this process i want to review, categorize and describe every one of them.
 The idea is to create a database of all energydrink i ever drunk,